ddevault/TrueCraft/README.md

 ## Assets

 TrueCraft is compatible with Minecraft beta 1.7.3 texture packs.
-We ship one of our own, based on [Programmer Art](https://github.com/deathcap/ProgrammerArt).
-You can install the official assets through the TrueCraft launcher if you wish.
+We ship the Pixeludi Pack (by Wojtek Mroczek) by default.
+You can install the Mojang assets through the TrueCraft launcher if you wish.

 ## Blah blah blah